You are currently in the scot section of the site.

 • Your child does not need to attend nursery

-How Can I Apply for the Early Learning Payment?
+How can I apply for the Early Learning Payment?

-From the 28th of November 2022 those receiving Scottish Child Payment will benefit from a Best Start Auto award for the payments of the Best Start Grant Early Learning and School Age Payment.
+Those receiving Scottish Child Payment will benefit from a Best Start auto award for the payments of the Best Start Grant Early Learning and School Age Payments.
+This means that you will be automatically assessed for these payments and no longer need to apply.

 Clients will receive a letter from Social Security Scotland advising them if they are reviewing their case for an automatic award of Best Start Grant.

-To be eligible to apply online you will need to have a permanent address, be over the age of 18, have a bank account and apply for your own application.
+To be eligible to apply online, you will need to have a permanent address, be over the age of 18, have a bank account, and apply for your own application.

 If you want to apply via phone, you can call Social Security Scotland for free on: 0800 182 2222.

-When applying you should have the following information readily available so that you can complete the application: -
+When applying, you should have the following information readily available so that you can complete the application:

-• Your name, date of birth and address
+• Your name, date of birth, and address

 • National Insurance Number